What Corporate Culture Rewards – and what it Quietly Costs Us

 There is a paradox here.

-The qualities that make us effective; our reliability, responsiveness, and ability to hold things together; can also narrow how we experience our work, and ourselves within it.
+The qualities that corporate culture rewards – our reliability, responsiveness, and ability to hold things together, can also begin to narrow how we experience our work, and ourselves within it.

 This is not a failure.
 It is not a mistake.